This post is contributed by Burtch Works’ data science and data engineering recruiting specialists.

 Interested in our salary research on data scientists?
 Download our studies using the button below.

-We hope you found this information interesting, and if you’re looking for opportunities or to hire professionals in data science or data engineering, be sure to connect with us (Naomi Keller and Caroline Evans) on LinkedIn!
+We hope you found this information interesting, and if you’re looking for opportunities or to hire professionals in data science or data engineering, be sure to connect with me (Caroline Evans) on LinkedIn!